 Each individual requesting reimbursement is required to sign the form indicating that it is correct.
-Per the policy, A copy of the agenda (if published) must be provided with the reimbursement request for any conference, seminar or training which is not held at the JECC, and for which meal reimbursement is requested.
+Per the policy, a copy of the agenda (if published) must be provided with the reimbursement request for any conference, seminar or training which is not presented by the Judiciary, and for which meal reimbursement is requested.
 Falsifying a form will subject the individual to disciplinary action under the Maryland Judiciary Policies & Procedures.